-The Attribution license or “CC BY” allows people to use the work for any purpose (even commercially and even in modified form) as long as they give attribution to the creator.
+The Attribution license or “CC BY” allows people to use and adapt the work for any purpose (even commercially) as long as they give credit to the creator.

-The Attribution-ShareAlike license or “BY-SA” allows people to use the work for any purpose (even commercially and even in modified form), as long as they give attribution to the creator and make any adaptations they share with others available under the same or a compatible license.
-This is CC’s version of a copyleft license, and is the license required for content uploaded to Wikipedia, for example.
+The Attribution-ShareAlike license or “BY-SA” allows people to use and adapt the work for any purpose (even commercially), as long as they give credit to the creator and make any adaptations they share with others available under the same or a compatible license.
+This is CC’s version of a copyleft license.

-The Attribution-NonCommercial license or “BY-NC” allows people to use the work, or adaptations of the work, for noncommercial purposes only, and only as long as they give attribution to the creator.
+The Attribution-NonCommercial license or “BY-NC”allows people to use the work, or adaptations of the work, for noncommercial purposes only, and only as long as they give credit to the creator.

-The Attribution-NonCommercial-ShareAlike license or “BY-NC-SA” allows people to use the work for noncommercial purposes only, and only as long as they give attribution to the creator and make any adaptations they share with others available under the same or a compatible license.
+The Attribution-NonCommercial-ShareAlike license or “BY-NC-SA” allows people to use and adapt the work for noncommercial purposes only, and only as long as they give credit to the creator and make any adaptations they share with others available under the same or a compatible license.

-The Attribution-NoDerivatives license or “BY-ND” allows people to use the unadapted work for any purpose (even commercially), as long as they give attribution to the creator.
+The Attribution-NoDerivatives license or “BY-ND” allows people to use the unadapted work for any purpose (even commercially), as long as they give credit to the creator.
 They may also adapt the work for their own personal use but may not share any adaptations publicly.

 The Attribution-NonCommercial-NoDerivatives license or “BY-NC-ND” is the most restrictive license offered by CC.
-It allows people to use the unadapted work for noncommercial purposes only, and only as long as they give attribution to the creator.
+It allows people to use the unadapted work for noncommercial purposes only, and only as long as they give credit to the creator.
 They may also adapt the work for their own personal use but may not share any adaptations publicly.